ImpactEntertainment/Emperor_vs_Aliens/README.md

 Changelog:
 ----------
 	- 0.0 -
-	 	- First version with the sample SDL code (working on PC -Linux)
+	 	- First version with the sample SDL code (working on PC-Windows/Linux  Consoles -PS3/WII)